StatCan/charts/README.md

 # Charts

-Repository housing both custom and extended of official Helm charts.
+Repository for housing custom and extended versions of official Helm charts.